 If you’re not having much luck finding flights that fit in your budget, you can turn to any points or miles you have from flying or from spending on a travel rewards credit card.

 All of the major US airlines have their own loyalty programs.
 If you’ve taken a flight with American, Delta, United, Southwest or JetBlue, for example, in the past and added your frequent flyer number to the reservation, you will have been rewarded with points and miles in return for your business.

-And if you’ve gotten enough points and miles saved up in your accounts that have been resting dormant throughout the pandemic, Thanksgiving may be the best time to put them to use.
+And if you’ve gotten enough points and miles saved up in your accounts that have been resting dormant throughout the pandemic, Christmas may be the best time to put them to use.

-For example, you could put your United Airlines MileagePlus miles to use on a flight from New York to San Francisco around the Thanksgiving holiday.
-A round-trip nonstop flight from Monday, Nov.
-22, to Monday, Nov.
-29, will cost you 41,200 miles and just $11.20 in taxes and fees rather than $431 for the same flights.
+For example, you could put your United Airlines MileagePlus miles to use on a flight from New York to San Francisco around the Christmas holiday.
+A round-trip nonstop flight from Monday, Dec.
+20, to Monday, Dec.
+27, will cost you 45,900 miles and just $11.20 in taxes and fees rather than $775 for the same flights.

-While you won’t be getting the best value from your miles in an instance like this, if you’re interested in saving money, it’s a no-brainer.
+While you may not always be getting the best value from your miles, if you’re interested in saving money, it’s a no-brainer.

 Keep in mind, too, that if you don’t have enough United miles in your account right now, you can also transfer them in from Chase’s Ultimate Rewards program.
-If you hold on to a Chase Sapphire card and earn Ultimate Rewards, those points transfer at a 1-to-1 rate to United Airlines instantly.
+If you have a Chase Sapphire card and earn Ultimate Rewards, those points transfer at a one-to-one rate to United Airlines instantly.

-Thanksgiving is right around the corner.
+Christmas and the new year are right around the corner.
 If you haven’t nailed down your travel plans yet, now’s the time to do so.
-While it’s typically an expensive time to travel, it’s still possible to find affordable airfare for this year’s holiday.
+While it’s typically an expensive time to travel, it’s still possible to find affordable airfare for this year’s holidays.